 Projects submitted from firms having only one architects, and no other professional staff.

 The project name and location, completion date, category and narrative description.
 The narrative should be a description of your project and should be approximately 500 words.
-It must be completely anonymous, firm name, architect’s name or previous awards cannot appear or entry will be disqualified.
+It must be completely anonymous.
+The firm name, architect’s name or previous awards cannot appear or entry will be disqualified.

 This must be completely anonymous, firm name, architect’s name or previous awards cannot appear or will be disqualified.
-Indicate your separate responses to the following questions:
+You will input your responses directly into a form in Cadmium.

 *What were you asked to do by the client?